CurveDocs/curve-docs/docs/factory/registry_api.md

     !!! note

-        For pools that do not involve lending, the return value is identical to ``Registry.get_decimals``.
+        The return value is identical to ``Registry.get_decimals``for pools that do not involve lending.
         Non-lending coins that still involve querying a rate (e.g. renBTC) are marked as having `0` decimals.

 ### `get_coin_indices`